Speech and Language Therapy

 - Transitioning from tube feeding to oral eating when medically appropriate

-Our feeding therapy programs average 8-12 weeks in duration, with sessions held once a week up to five days a week.
-We also train parents and caregivers on how to work with problematic feeding situations and encourage positive behaviors.
-We always involve the parent or caregiver in these sessions, so they can learn specific strategies for their child’s challenges, becoming a partner in their success.
+Our feeding therapy programs average 8-12 weeks in duration, with sessions held once a week up to five days a week depending on severity.
+We also train parents and caregivers on how to respond in problematic feeding situations and encourage positive behaviors.
+We always involve the parent and/or caregiver in these sessions, so they can learn specific strategies for their child’s challenges, becoming a partner in their success.
 We invite you to contact us and see how we can collaborate to help your children grow and thrive.

-The Achievement Center for Therapy offers effective alternatives to treating children with autism spectrum disorder.
+The Achievement Center for Therapy offers Applied Behavior Analysis (ABA) for treating children with autism spectrum disorder.
 Our therapy sessions are personalized depending on each patient’s needs, consisting of targeted social skills training, and a variety of specialized techniques to help children with many different diagnoses.

 Our team begins to work with children with autism as early as infancy.
 Our interventions address difficulties including: